 Whistle GPS pet trackers were permanently discontinued on August 31, 2025, after Tractive acquired the brand from Mars Petcare.
 Every Whistle device stopped working on that date.
 The Apple AirTag remains available at $29 with no subscription, but it tracks via Bluetooth proximity only, not GPS.
 For pet owners who relied on Whistle’s real-time GPS tracking, the closest replacements in 2026 are the Tractive DOG 6 and the Fi Series 3 collar.

-Comparing AirTag vs Whistle in 2026 isn’t a straightforward product matchup anymore.
+Comparing AirTag vs Whistle in 2026 isn’t a simple product matchup anymore.
 Whistle’s entire product line went offline in August 2025, leaving millions of pet owners searching for a replacement GPS pet tracker.
 The AirTag fills part of that gap, but it was never designed for pets and lacks the GPS, health monitoring, and geofencing features that made Whistle popular.

 - Whistle GPS trackers were discontinued August 31, 2025, and no longer function for any user